COVID-19: Ten states account for over 80 per cent of new cases | Health

 Ten states account for 88.05 per cent of the new deaths.
 Maharashtra saw the maximum casualties (258).
 Chhattisgarh follows with 132 daily deaths.

-The cumulative number of COVID-19 vaccine doses administered in the country has crossed 10.85 crore as the 'tika utsav' enters the third day.
+The cumulative number of COVID-19 vaccine doses administered in the country has crossed 10.85 crores as the 'tika utsav' enters the third day.

 Cumulatively, 10,85,33,085 vaccine doses have been administered through 16,08,448 sessions, as per the provisional report till 7 am.